Anger management: History

-In modern times, the concept of controlling anger has translated into anger management programs based on the research of psychologists.
+Modern anger management programs are based on psychological research.
 Classical psychotherapy based anger management interventions originated in the 1970s.
 Success in treating anxiety with cognitive behavioral therapy (CBT) interventions developed by Meichebaum inspired Novaco to modify the stress inoculation training to be suitable for anger management.
-Stress and anger are sufficiently similar that such a modification was able to create a successful branch of treatment.
-Both stress and anger are caused by external stimuli, mediated by internal processing, and expressed in either adaptive or maladaptive forms.
 Meichebaum, and later Novaco, used each aspect of experiencing the relevant emotion as an opportunity for improvement to the patient's overall well-being.